hashgraph/hedera-services/docs/design/evm-versioning.md

 to the last activated version on mainnet in the event the value is not set.

-EVM versions will follow the format `v&lt;major>.&lt;minor>`, corresponding to the released version of hedera. for example, the earliest version supported by this regeme is `v0.30` with a planned update for `v0.31`.
+EVM versions will follow the format `v&lt;major>.&lt;minor>`, corresponding to the released version of hedera. for example, the earliest version supported by this regime is `v0.30` with a planned update for `v0.31`.
 Not every hedera version will have a new EVM version.
 Only when EVM compatability is impacted for object replay will a new version be set.